SzpakKamil/SheetKit/Sources/SheetKit.docc/Extension/Styling/SKSheetOptions/SKSheetOptions-hideContinueButton.md

 ## Overview

-The `SKSheetOptions/hideContinueButton(_:)` option in the `SheetKit` framework determines whether the default continue button, styled with `SKPrimaryButtonStyle`, is displayed in a sheet conforming to the `SKSheetable` protocol, such as `SKSheetView` or custom `SKSheet` implementations.
-When set to `true` (the default), the continue button is hidden, requiring a manual toolbar primary button (e.g., via `SKToolbarItem` with `SKToolbarItemPlacement/primary`) for forward navigation in multi-page sheets.
+The `hideContinueButton(_:)` option in the ``SheetKit`` framework determines whether the default continue button, styled with ``SKPrimaryButtonStyle``, is displayed in a sheet conforming to the `SKSheetable` protocol, such as ``SKSheetView`` or custom ``SKSheet`` implementations.
+When set to `true` (the default), the continue button is hidden, requiring a manual toolbar primary button (e.g., via ``SKToolbarItem`` with ``SKToolbarItemPlacement/primary``) for forward navigation in multi-page sheets.
 When set to `false`, the continue button is visible, enabling users to navigate to the next page seamlessly.

 This option is ideal for customizing navigation flows, allowing developers to either rely on the default continue button for simple progression or implement custom navigation controls for complex workflows.
-It integrates with other `SheetKit` features, such as `SKSheetOptions/alignment(_:)` and `SKSheetOptions/style(_:)`, to create a cohesive user experience.
+It integrates with other ``SheetKit`` features, such as ``SKSheetOptions/alignment(_:)`` and ``SKSheetOptions/style(_:)``, to create a cohesive user experience.
 The button’s appearance varies by platform and OS version, adapting to platform-specific design guidelines for consistency.

 ### Platform-Specific Behavior

-- **iOS/iPadOS/tvOS**: Shows/hides the continue button in the toolbar, styled with `SKPrimaryButtonStyle`.
+- **iOS/iPadOS/tvOS**: Shows/hides a button with text at the bottom.
 - **macOS**: Shows/hides the continue button at the bottom right (default/compact) or bottom (prominent).
 - **watchOS**: Shows/hides a circular button with a system image at the bottom right.
 - **visionOS**: Shows/hides a capsule button with text at the bottom.